PaddlePaddle/Paddle/doc/fluid/howto/cluster/fluid_recordio.md

     fluid.recordio_writer.convert_reader_to_recordio_file('./mnist.recordio', reader, feeder)
 ```

-The above codes would generate a RecordIO `./mnist.recordio` on your host.
+The above code snippet would generate a RecordIO `./mnist.recordio` on your host.

+**NOTE**: we recommend users to set `batch_size=1` when generating the recordio files so that users can
+adjust it flexibly while reading it.

 ## Use the RecordIO file in a Local Training Job